 Best Yarn Carpet Mrs. David Radford $2.00

 David Radford: deceased - was a native of Ireland, born in County Wicklow, in April, 1815, who came to Meigs county, Ohio, in 1819, with his parents, William and Ellen (Ashworth) Radford.
 They have both ended their days in this county.
 In Meigs county, Ohio, November 6, 1839, David Radford was united in marriage with Theresa, daughter of Josiah and Ursula (Hicox) Rice, who settled in this county in 1803.
 She was born in Meigs county, May 12, 1821, and has lost her parents by death, her father's death occurring in 1870 and her mother's in 1868.
 Her father was born in Massachusetts, and was a veteran of the 1812 war, and her mother was a native of New York State.
 The children of Mr. and Mrs. David Radford were three: Sarah E., (Cummings), born August 21, 1840, lives in Bedford township, this county; Electe, November 6, 1842, lives in this township; William H., December 10, 1845, lives in Chester township.
 William H., served 100 days in the Ohio National Guards, during the 1861 war.
-December 21, 1861, he married Harriet L., daughter of William and Rachel (Anderson) Smith.
+December 21, 1861 [should be 1871], he married Harriet L., daughter of William and Rachel (Anderson) Smith.
 Her father, for many years a justice of the peace in Bedford township, this county, was born in Sussex county, New Jersey, March 22, 1798, and died in Meigs county, Ohio, February 19, 1880.
 Her mother was born in Greenbrier county, Virginia, in 1806, and is still living in Bedford township.
 William H. Radford is township trustee in Chester township, where he is largely engaged in farming.
 Pomeroy, Meigs county, Ohio, is his post office address.

 James Ashworth (b.
 1759 d.
 1844) and his wife Mary and their two sons Thomas (b 1789 d 1857) and David (b 1785 d 1846) came to the United States from County Wicklow Ireland in the summer of 1812.
 They lived in Elizabeth, NJ until June 1816 and then moved to Meigs Co, Ohio, eventually settling in the Flatwoods area of Chester Township.